ministryofjustice/cloud-platform-environments-checker/README.md

 ### bin/delete-namespace.rb

 This script expects the same environment variables as the `orphaned_namespaces` script, plus a namespace name.
-Given that, and only if the corresponding namespace is not defined in the [env-repo], the script will do a `terraform init` against that namespace, using our default, empty `main.tf` file.
+The script will do a `terraform init` against that namespace, using our default, empty `main.tf` file, which it fetches from the [env-repo].

 If invoked in 'reporting' mode (the default), it will then do a `terraform plan` which should list all the AWS resources that would be deleted if `terraform apply` is executed.